looqbox/data-challenge/README.md

 ```
 In addition, he gave you this set of instructions:

-- You must not modify my queries!
+- Use the queries as they are (do not modify them or create a new one);

 - Please filter the period between this given range:
   - ['2019-10-01','2019-12-31']